 Drop heaping tablespoons of dough on the baking sheet, leaving at least 2 inches of space in between.
 Sprinkle a small pinch of salt on top of each cookie.

 Bake until puffed, but still soft and slightly shiny in the middle, about 12 minutes.
-Transfer the cookies to a cooking rack.
-Serve warm, or store at room temperature for up to three days in a airtight container.
+Transfer the cookies to a cooling rack.
+Serve warm, or store at room temperature for up to 3 days in an airtight container.